imEckenrode/DnDevice/testone/README.md

+# This folder needs renamed eventually

 # What This Is
 This code is a prototype for the DnDevice Battle Flow without any microcontroller requirements

 # Where This Is
-This is in a private repo under testenvironmentx, my test env
+This is in a private repo under my real account now

 # How This Is
 Probably bad.
 Oh well

 # Who This Is
-Xavier Xander
+Me

 # When This Is
 7/10/22